Apache-Sitgreaves National Forest

 Planting in this forest.

-In 2024, the Open Draw Planting project commenced with the ambitious goal of planting 84,000 native tree seedlings across approximately 1,000 acres in the Springerville and Alpine Ranger Districts.
-This initiative targeted areas severely impacted by wildfires and focused on reintroducing tree species such as ponderosa pine, Douglas fir, and Engelmann spruce.
-These species are vital to maintaining the forest’s ecological balance, as they provide essential habitats for wildlife, contribute to soil stability, and play a key role in the carbon cycle.
-Refrigerated storage units were utilized to keep the seedlings viable during transportation and prior to planting, ensuring the trees could establish successfully in their new environment.
-The reforestation will provide critical habitat for animals such as the endangered Apache trout, Mexican spotted owl, black bear, and elk, all of which depend on healthy forest ecosystems.
+In 2024, the Open Draw Planting project launched with the goal of planting 84,000 native tree seedlings across approximately 1,000 acres in the Springerville and Alpine Ranger Districts.
+The project targeted fire-damaged areas and focused on reintroducing species like ponderosa pine, Douglas fir, and Engelmann spruce—trees that stabilize soil, support wildlife, and contribute to the carbon cycle.
+Refrigerated storage units ensured seedling viability, and a survival rate of 95% was achieved during the initial phase.
+In fall 2024, an additional 5,000 seedlings were planted to further enhance forest recovery.
+These efforts provide critical habitat for species such as the Mexican spotted owl, black bear, elk, and the endangered Apache trout.

 With these efforts, the Apache-Sitgreaves National Forests continue to stand as a testament to the power of restoration and conservation, ensuring that future generations can enjoy their beauty and benefit from their vital ecological services.